ProVen VCT plc: Issue of Equity

 Issue of equity

-The Directors of Proven VCT plc announce an allotment on 30 March 2023 of ordinary shares of 10p each ("Ordinary Shares") pursuant to the offer for subscription that opened on 19 October 2022.
-3,605,436 Ordinary Shares were allotted at an average price of 67.5p, based on the latest net asset value of 64.55p per Ordinary Share, being the net asset value as at 30 November 2022 of 66.3p per Ordinary Share less the 1.75p per Ordinary Share dividend paid on 2 December 2022.
+The Directors of Proven VCT plc announce an allotment on 5 April 2023 of ordinary shares of 10p each ("Ordinary Shares") pursuant to the offer for subscription that opened on 19 October 2022.
+3,698,983 Ordinary Shares were allotted at an average price of 67.2p, based on the latest net asset value of 64.55p per Ordinary Share, being the net asset value as at 30 November 2022 of 66.3p per Ordinary Share less the 1.75p per Ordinary Share dividend paid on 2 December 2022.

 Application for the shares to be admitted to the Official List of the Financial Conduct Authority and to trading on the London Stock Exchange's market for listed securities will be made shortly.